Amohammadi2/Casino_plus/README.rst

 * f_ : for generators containing floating point values
 * d_ : for generators containing doubles

-example: `s_CasinoRandomGenerator` can contain strings as items
+example: :code:`s_CasinoRandomGenerator` can contain strings as items

 adding items to the generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~